 Shattering Preconceptions: 5 Things You Thought You Knew About Medical Cannabis

 Cannabis has become one of the most socially disruptive phenomena of our time.
-It is a topic that has polarised.
-While the medical community has shown ample evidence to confirm the plant’s therapeutic potential, some people and groups of people seem unable to shake the image of the proverbial stoner.
-However, with the seal of approval from the U.S. Food and Drug Administration (FDA) for the world’s first cannabis-derived medication, this is now finally changing.
-And it is changing for the good.
-In this piece, we look at the 5 major preconceptions we hear most frequently from investors.
-We also look at how we believe cannabis can be a force for good, and how investors have an opportunity to align their values in this way.
+It is a topic that has polarised and while the medical community has shown ample evidence to confirm the plant’s therapeutic potential, some people and groups of people seem unable to shake the image of the proverbial stoner.
+However, with the seal of approval from the U.S. Food and Drug Administration (FDA) for the world’s first cannabis-derived medication, this is now finally changing, and it is changing for the good.
+In this piece, we look at the 5 major preconceptions we hear most frequently from those with an interest in investing in medical cannabis.
+In addition, we also look at how we believe cannabis can be a force for good, and how investors have an opportunity to align their values in this way.

 Not true.
 Medical cannabis is actually very much a UK story.
 Indeed, British company GW Pharma has in recent years set the benchmark for the industry.
 Their trail-blazing drug, Epidiolex, which is today approved by both the FDA and the European Medicines Agency to treat two rare forms of childhood epilepsy (Dravet syndrome and Lennox-Gastaut syndrome), has served to validate the medical use case of cannabinoids (specifically, Cannabidiol or CBD).
 It has also led to a phenomenal rally in the company’s share price, as it has grown revenues from USD 16 million in 2018 to over USD 300 million in 2019.
 This positive industry momentum has instigated a wave of innovation across the pharmaceutical value-chain.
 The table below illustrates.

 2) We must be years away from cannabis-derived pharmaceuticals being made available